lucaspiller/sociable/readme.txt

 **Changelog**

+* 3.0.2 Fixed CSS bug introduced in 3.0
 * 3.0.1 Removed some other, now obsolete, code, reducing the code size by another 4KB.
 * 3.0 Fixed IE bug in admin.
 Cleaned up Admin Area and changed support messages.
 Removed directory checking for all images (speeds up incredibly).
 Made display: inline !important to prevent vertical icon display.
 Updated Wykop icon.
 * 2.9.15 Added a fallback for strip_shortcodes to maintain backwards compatibility with WordPress 2.3 and below.